VerbaNexAI/verbanexai.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Hemos participado en IberLEF 2025.
-Nuestros trabajos presentados están disponibles en la sección <a href='https://verbanexai.github.io/publications/'>Publications</a>"
+We participated in IberLEF 2025.
+Our presentations are available in the section <a href='https://verbanexai.github.io/publications/'>Publications</a>"